-Mr. Carter is the President and Chief Executive Officer of the Corporation, a Managing Partner of Brookfield and the President of Brookfield Timberlands Management GP Inc. ("Brookfield GP"), the general partner of Brookfield Timberlands Management LP ("Brookfield LP"), which provides administrative services to the Corporation as described later in this AIF, in which capacities Mr. Carter leads Brookfield's timberlands management strategy.
-Mr. Carter is focused on the acquisition and management of private timberlands throughout North America and Latin America.
-Since his joining Brookfield in 2003, Brookfield's timberlands portfolio has grown from a modest operation of 310,000 acres under management to the sixth largest timberland estate in North America by value, with more than 2.5 million acres under management.
-Mr. Carter joined Brookfield after serving as National Bank Financial's Paper and Forest Products research analyst where he was a top-ranked analyst.
-Mr. Carter has a detailed understanding of the management, assets and relative global competitive positioning of North American paper and forest products companies.
+Mr. Carter is the President and Chief Executive Officer of the Corporation, the Managing Partner of Brookfield and the President of Brookfield Timberlands Management GP Inc. ("Brookfield GP"), the general partner of Brookfield Timberlands Management LP ("Brookfield LP"), which provides administrative services to the Corporation as described later in this Circular, in which capacities Mr. Carter leads Brookfield's timberlands management strategy.
+Mr. Carter is focused on Brookfield's initiatives related to the acquisition and management of private timberlands.
+Since his joining Brookfield in 2003, Brookfield's timberlands portfolio has grown from a modest operation of 310,000 acres under management to one of the largest timberland estates globally with approximately 4 million acres under management in the U.S., Canada and Brazil.
+Mr. Carter joined Brookfield after serving as National Bank Financial's Paper and Forest Products Research Analyst where he was a top-ranked analyst.
+Mr. Carter has a detailed understanding of the management, assets and relative global competitive positioning of North American Paper and Forest Products companies.
 Mr. Carter is a BC Registered Professional Forester and has over 30 years of experience in the forest industry including senior roles in TimberWest Forest Corp. and Fletcher Challenge Canada.
 He is a director of SelectSeed Ltd. and Okanagan Specialty Fruits.
-Mr. Carter is a resident of West Vancouver, British Columbia, Canada.
+He is a resident of West Vancouver, British Columbia, Canada.